analogdevicesinc/msdk/USERGUIDE.md

 #### Building and Running an Example (Command-Line)

 1. First, copy an [example project](https://github.com/Analog-Devices-MSDK/msdk/tree/main/Examples) to an accessible directory outside of the SDK.
-It is strongly recommended to keep the MSDK examples unmodified in case they need to be referenced again later.
+The `Hello_World` project is a good one to start with.

+    ???+ warning "**⚠️ Copying Examples**"
+        It's strongly recommended to copy example projects to an _outside_ folder before working with them.
+This keeps the MSDK's "source" copy unmodified for reference.
+The only requirement is that the full path to the project folder _does **not** have any spaces in it_.

 2. Launch your terminal.
 On Windows, use the MinGW shortcut or `Tools/MSYS2/msys.bat` file to launch the MSYS2 terminal.